 The Best Universal Style Snowboard and Ski Racks

 These racks feature some of the most multi-functional on this list.
-They’re soft pads that either fit over your roof bars or do away with the need for bars by strapping under the roof of the vehicle.
-These are often some of the cheapest racks available and are highly suitable for someone looking to get a rack for journeys that are short and infrequent.
+They’re soft pads that either fit over your roof bars or do away with the need for bars by strapping them under the vehicle’s roof.
+These are often some of the cheapest racks available and are highly suitable for someone looking to get a rack for short and infrequent journeys.

 The DORSAL Aero Pad is an outlier marked for its near-universal adaptability.
-They’re a set of pads that fit over aero-shaped crossbars to allow snowboards and skis to be fitted over and strapped up.
-It’s one of the simplest and easy to use ski rack options on this list.
+They’re a set of pads that fit over aero-shaped crossbars, allowing snowboards and skis to be fitted over and strapped up.
+It’s one of this list’s simplest and easy-to-use ski rack options.

-The first thing to note with this rack is that it isn’t an actual rack, rather padding that fits specifically over aero shaped crossbars.
-The pads adjust to wider aero bars but we’ve found that they will slip around if fitted to round or square bars.
+The first thing to note with this rack is that it isn’t an actual rack but rather padding that fits precisely over aero-shaped crossbars.
+The pads adjust to wider aero bars but will slip around if fitted to round or square bars.
 The beauty of this rack is its simplicity.
 It can support as many skis and snowboards as you can fit onto it, provided you’ve strapped them up nice and tightly.

-The rack comes as a set of two pads and is made from UV resistant 600D Nylon and measures 28 inches with a maximum diameter of 8 inches, as well as featuring a non-slip material to keep your gear in place.
+The rack comes as a set of two pads, is made from UV-resistant 600D Nylon, measures 28 inches with a maximum diameter of 8 inches, and features a non-slip material to keep your gear in place.
 The ease of use with this type of roof rack is significant.
-Simply lay your gear down and strap it up, no need for fiddling with extras.
-It should be noted that the purchase of the pads does not include straps.
+Lay your gear down and strap it up; no need for fiddling with extras.
+It should be noted that the pads purchased do not include straps.

 For the casual snowboarder, the DORSAL Aero Pad could be brilliant for you.
 It’s exceptionally budget-friendly, easy to use, and delivers great versatility.
-It’s only drawbacks are the fact that it doesn’t include straps, and may have a hard time securing to non-aero crossbars, otherwise, it’s a great option for the occasional skier.
+Its only drawbacks are that it doesn’t include straps and may have difficulty securing non-aero crossbars.
+Otherwise, it’s a great option for the occasional skier.

 Reasons to Buy the DORSAL Aero Pad

 The Universal Roof Pad by Orion Motor Tech is the second entry of soft crossbar pads on this list.
-This popular pad is incredibly versatile and creates a soft yet sturdy platform for you to strap your gear to.
+This popular pad is incredibly versatile, creating a soft yet sturdy platform to strap your gear.

 The Universal Roof Pad is designed for safety.
-Its padding is designed to dampen vibrations, while it’s strapping features aircraft buckles.
-It can also fit a great load capacity with a maximum of 165.3 lbs.
-It comes as a set of two pads with strapping included, the dimensions of which are 33.5 x 3.1 x 4.1 (L x W x H) inches for the pad and 90.6 x 1.5 (L x W) inches for the straps.
+Its padding dampens vibrations, while its strapping features aircraft buckles.
+It can also fit a great load capacity of 165.3 lbs.
+It has two pads with strapping included, which are 33.5 x 3.1 x 4.1 inches for the pad and 90.6 x 1.5 inches for the straps.

-We found that constant use of the rack without removal from the vehicle, as well as constant exposure to the elements, could severely limit the life expectancy of the strapping.
-It goes without saying that one should stow their racks when not in use, however it is useful to note the effect of consistent outdoor exposure.
+We found that constant use of the rack without removal from the vehicle and constant exposure to the elements could severely limit the life expectancy of the strapping.
+One should stow their racks when not in use.
+However, it is useful to note the effect of consistent outdoor exposure.